The-Domecode/domecode-opensource/contribution.md

 - Join our [Discord](https://discord.domecode.com/)
 - Make sure you have a [GitHub account](https://github.com/signup/free)
 - Fork [our repository(ies)](https://github.com/the-domecode) on GitHub
+- Install all the dependencies using pipenv or just normal pip.
-- Run the migrations.
+- Run the migrations by running: `python devmanage.py migrate`
-- Run this on your localhost.
+- Run this on your localhost, by running: `python devmanage.py runserver`

 **Things to take care of :**